hello-robot/stretch_tutorials/teleoperating_stretch.md

 ## Teleoperating in Gazebo

 First, [startup Stretch in simulation](gazebo_basics.md).
-Then type the following the command for teleoperating a Stretch robot's mobile base with the keyboard.
+Then in a separate terminal type the following the command for teleoperating a Stretch robot's mobile base with the keyboard.

 ```
 roslaunch stretch_gazebo teleop_keyboard.launch